Laos: Languages

-The official and majority language is Lao, a language of the Tai-Kadai language family.
-However, only slightly more than half of the population speaks Lao natively.
+The official language is Lao, a language of the Tai-Kadai language family.
+More than half of the population speaks Lao fluently.
 The remainder, particularly in rural areas, speak ethnic minority languages.
-The Lao alphabet, which evolved sometime between the 13th and 14th centuries, was derived from the ancient Khmer script and is very similar to Thai script.
+The Lao alphabet, which evolved sometime between the 13th and 14th centuries, was derived from the Khmer script.
 Languages like Khmu (Austroasiatic) and Hmong (Hmong-Mien) are spoken by minorities, particularly in the midland and highland areas.
-A number of Laotian sign languages are used in areas with high rates of congenital deafness.
+A number of Laotian sign languages are used in areas with higher rates of congenital deafness.

 French is used in government and commerce, and Laos is a member of the French-speaking organisation of La Francophonie.
 The organisation estimated in 2010 that there were 173,800 French speakers in Laos.

-The French language's decline was slower and occurred later in Laos than in Vietnam and Cambodia, as the monarchy of Laos had close political relations with France.
-At the eve of the Vietnam War, the Secret War was beginning in Laos as political factions between communist Pathet Lao and the government occurred.
-Pathet Lao held areas used Lao as their sole language and following the end of the Vietnam War, French began its sharp decline in Laos.
-Additionally, many elite and French-educated Lao immigrated to nations such as the United States and France to escape government persecution.
-With the end of isolationism in the early 1990s however, the French language rebounded, thanks to the establishment of French, Swiss and Canadian relations and opening of French-language centers in central Laos.
-Today, French has a healthier status in Laos than the other Francophone nations of Asia and about 35% of all students in Laos receive their education in French, with the language being a required course in many schools.
-French is also used in public works in central and southern Laos and Luang Prabang and is a language of diplomacy and of the elite classes, higher professions and elders.

-English, the language of the Association of Southeast Asian Nations (ASEAN), has become increasingly studied in recent years.
+English, the language of the Association of Southeast Asian Nations (ASEAN), has become increasingly studied.

 Religion

-Sixty-six percent of Laotians were Theravada Buddhist, 1.5 percent Christian, 0.1 percent Muslim, 0.1 percent Jewish, and 32.3 percent were other or traditional (mostly practitioners of Satsana Phi) in 2010.
-Buddhism has long been one of the most important social forces in Laos.
-Theravada Buddhism has coexisted peacefully since its introduction to the country with the local polytheism.
+66% of Laotians were Theravada Buddhist, 1.5% Christian, 0.1% Muslim, 0.1% Jewish, and 32.3% were other or traditional (mostly practitioners of Satsana Phi) in 2010.

 Health

 Male life expectancy at birth was at 62.6 years and female life expectancy was at 66.7 years in 2017.
 Healthy life expectancy was 54 years in 2007.
-Government expenditure on health is about four percent of GDP, about US$18 (PPP) in 2006.
+Government expenditure on health is about 4% of GDP, about US$18 (PPP) in 2006.